ShouvinKichu/shouvinkichu/README.md

 ## About Me

-I'm a fresher in Computer Science Engneering at Sathyabama Institute of Science and Technology
+I'm currently in my final year in Computer Science Engineering at Sathyabama Institute of Science and Technology

 <br>

-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on  Web Development
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Full-stack
 - 👯 I’m looking to collaborate on Projects
-- 🤔 I’m looking for help with Cloud
+- 🤔 I’m looking for help with Cloud and Dev ops
-- 💬 Ask me about Python
+- 💬 Ask me about Python and web development
 - 📫 How to reach me: https://www.linkedin.com/in/shouvin-kichu/
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am good with numbers and math.
-I got it from hentai.